Kale Kessy

-Kale Kessy (born December 4, 1992) is a Canadian professional ice hockey left winger currently playing for the Colorado Eagles of the American Hockey League (AHL).
+Kale Kessy (born December 4, 1992) is a Canadian professional ice hockey left winger for the Springfield Thunderbirds of the American Hockey League (AHL).
 He was originally drafted in the fourth round, 111th overall, by the Phoenix Coyotes in the 2011 NHL Entry Draft.

 Early life

 Kessy was born on December 4, 1992, in Shaunavon, Saskatchewan.
 His cousin Jennifer Kessy was a silver medalist for the United States in beach volleyball at the 2012 Summer Olympics.

 Playing career

 Although Kessy was born in Shaunavon, Saskatchewan, he moved to Swift Current for a couple of years and played peewee hockey.
 He eventually moved to Medicine Hat at the age of 12 to play bantam and midget hockey.
 While in Medicine Hat, he attended Notre Dame Academy.

 Major junior

 Kessy joined the Medicine Hat Tigers of the Western Hockey League (WHL) for nine games during their 2008–09 season, seeing limited ice time in nine games.
 He rejoined the team for their 2009–10 season and recorded his first major junior goal on September 18, 2009.
 He stayed with the team for the remainder of their season and scored 11 goals and 18 assists in 70 games while also leading the team in penalty minutes.
 During the 2010–11 season, Kessy recorded 10 goals and 24 points in 65 games to help the Tigers reach the league semifinals.
 While his offensive output dipped from the previous season, he recorded three goals and six points in 14 post-season games.
 Leading up to the 2011 NHL Entry Draft, Kessy was ranked 101st amongst North American skaters by the NHL Central Scouting Bureau.
 He was eventually drafted in the fourth round, 111th overall, by the Phoenix Coyotes, which he described as "a great honour."

 During the 2012 offseason, Kessy improved his training by specifically focusing on his shooting and stick handling.
 He credited his Medicine Hat linemates Colin Smith and Chase Souto for "helping me reach my potential."
 On October 1, 2012, Kessy was handed a 12 game suspension for checking the head of Lethbridge Hurricanes defenseman Ryan Pilon during a game.
 While serving the suspension, he was traded to the Vancouver Giants who wished to add toughness to their lineup.
 His suspension was later reduced by two games and he joined the Giants lineup on October 26 against the Victoria Royals.
 Upon returning, Kessy said "I'm definitely going to be the most watched guy in the league...I'm definitely going to have to be more careful."

 On March 29, 2013, Kessy's playing rights were traded to the Edmonton Oilers in exchange for Tobias Rieder.
 At the time of the trade, he had scored 43 points in 60 games split between the Kamloops Blazers and Vancouver Giants.
 On April 2, Kessy recorded a hat-trick in a 6–2 win over the Victoria Royals to win their first-round 2013 WHL Playoffs series.